 In New York City

-His longing for someone to talk to leads him to call Faith Cavendish, a woman he believes might have sex with him.
+His loneliness and longing for someone to talk to leads him to call Faith Cavendish, a woman he believes might have sex with him.
 She doesn’t really want to talk to him but suggests they meet for drinks the next day.
 He declines.
 In another strange encounter, Holden meets and dances with three women in the Lavender Room.
 They leave him to pay for their entire tab.

 Holden isn’t sure what to do at this point but begins recounting how he came to know Jane, the young woman Ward went on a date with.
 It was while their mutual families were vacationing in Maine.
 They played games together and held hands.
 They almost kissed.
 Holden still holds her in his mind as the perfect woman.

-After this, Holden takes a cab to Ernie’s, a jazz club.
+After this, Holden takes a cab to Ernie’s, a jazz club in Greenwich Village.
 He runs into Lillian Simmons, a woman who used to date his older brother.
 They speak briefly, and Holden leaves abruptly.
 Back at the hotel, Holden is offered a prostitute by the elevator operator.
 The prostitute, Sunny, arrives at his apartment, but he doesn’t want to have sex with her.
 He pays her the $5 he owes her, but she demands five more.
 Holden won’t pay, resulting in the elevator operator, Maurice, coming in and beating him up and taking the money.

 The next day he calls Sally Hayes, a young woman he used to date.
 They go to a play and eat lunch.
 Holden tries to call Jane but chickens out and hangs up.
 Later, Holden and Sally go ice skating, and Holden becomes irritated with her when she won’t agree to run away with him.
 The following person Holden sees is Carl Luce, a student at Columbia University.
 The two don’t get on as Luce believes that Holden is too immature.